Nikon 17 55 f2.8

 The Nikon 17 55mm lens is not a small and light lens compare to the other cheaper DX alternatives.
-On a normal size Dx body like the Nikon d7000 the lens is on the edge to bend the body downwards.
+On a normal sized Dx body like the Nikon d7000 the lens is on the edge to bend the body downwards.
+You feel it is there, more so if you use it for longer time.
 I like the good build quality, but not like the weight attached.

 This is a dedicated Dx lens.
 This means doesn’t fill the frame in Full frame cameras, but if you buy this perhaps can use in Dx mode.
 The focal length and field of view remains the same.
 The pixels are compare to the proportion of DX coverage.

 Let’s cut to the cheese, if you are not a professional photographer, always shooting weddings, and indoor portraits not so much meaning to buy this lens, unless for good money used.
 If you are after indoor portraits, weddings in this case I suggest to get a used FF camera (Nikon D700 for example) with a 85mm 1.8 prime and you can accomplish yourself much better, than with the 17-55 with a Dx camera. (the difference is much better low light ability, shallower dof, and more ‘Pro’ look for your potential clients, the weight is the same)

 For this amount of money the Sigma 18-35 is much better (but there are some issues here and there).
 The Sigma is very sharp at f/1.8 (sharper than the Nikkor anywhere, not because of the Nikkor is not sharp, but the Sigma is extremely sharp), which setting a Nikon doesn’t have.
 The bokeh is also better, which gives you lots of extra creativity, can make pictures impossible with other general purpose lenses.
 The only downside of the Sigma is perhaps autofocus accuracy and compatibility.